Patrick Weil

 Patrick Weil (born 14 October 1956 in Neuilly sur Seine) is a political scientist.
 He is a senior research fellow at CNRS, at the Centre for the social history of the 20th century at the University of Paris 1.
 His research focuses on comparative citizenship, immigration law and constitutional law.

 He received his master's degree in public law from ESSEC business school before obtaining his doctorate in political science.
-He worked as cabinet logistical head of the Secretariat of State for immigrants in 1981 and 1982, and was a member of the Stasi Commission and of the board of the Cité Nationale de l’Histoire de l’Immigration (Museum of the History of Immigration) - a position which, with seven others, he resigned on 18 May 2007, in protest against the creation of a ministry of immigration and national identity by Nicolas Sarkozy.
+He worked as cabinet logistical head of the Secretariat of State for immigrants in 1981 and 1982, and was a member of the Stasi Commission and of the board of the Cité Nationale de l'Histoire de l'Immigration (Museum of the History of Immigration) - a position which, with seven others, he resigned on 18 May 2007, in protest against the creation of a ministry of immigration and national identity by Nicolas Sarkozy.

-He is president of the NGO Libraries Without Borders.
+He is president of the non-governmental organisation Bibliothèques Sans Frontières (Libraries Without Borders).

-He is currently a visiting professor of law and Oscar M. Ruebhausen Distinguished Senior Fellow and senior research scholar at the Yale Law School.
+He is currently a visiting professor of law and Oscar M. Ruebhausen Distinguished Senior Fellow and senior research scholar at Yale Law School in Connecticut, US.